tomwelch2/ExampleFlaskAPI/README.md

 The data used for the API is obtained through a MySQL database which is created and populated once the ```docker-compose up --build``` command is issued and is connected directly to the API using Pandas and SQLAlchemy.
-There is only currently one endpoint, **/all** in the API which returns all data on all employees (roughly 5 rows just for demonstrative purposes).
+There is only currently one endpoint, **/all** in the API which returns all data on all employees (roughly 5 rows just for demonstrative purposes). an NGINX HTTP reverse proxy has also been used, meaning that the API can be accessed on port 80 as well as the API's main port of 5000.

 In terms of cloud infrastructure, Terraform was used to automatically provision an EC2 instance to run the API on, with a CI/CD pipeline ran via Jenkins being used to install dependencies and